-Without even doing it consciously, we connect the fact that there was something wrong with her spirit – which was why she said something she shouldn’t have – and therefore, she was punished with a physical blow.
+Without even doing it consciously, we connect the fact that there was something wrong with her spirit.
+This is why she said something she shouldn’t have -- and therefore, she received the punishment of a physical blow.

-This sort of thinking isn’t much different, it’s just taken to a different level when it comes to acupuncture.
+This sort of thinking isn’t much different, it just gets taken to a different level when it comes to acupuncture.
 The spiritual imbalance is responsible for the physical malady, and that is why targeting the spiritual force (qi) can help to heal the physical symptoms, like chronic pain or depression.

 The difference, seemingly, between humors and qi, is that qi has been adapted to be understood in western culture as circulation.
-As far as circulation goes, there’s quite a bit of science to back the idea that better circulation improves recovery among other aspects of life, and is deeply rooted in science.
+As far as circulation goes, there’s quite a bit of science to back the idea that better circulation improves recovery among other aspects of life, and finds deep roots in science.
 In fact, this is the basic idea of deep tissue massage (to improve circulation).